Tutorials #

 • Basic familiarity with pytest

-• Litmus installed (uv sync or pip install -e .)
+• Litmus installed (pip install litmus-test)

 Time Commitment #